 |Salcey Forest||4 miles (7 km)||Enjoy peaceful cycling and walking trails in this popular forest in Northamptonshire.
 For cyclists there is a lovely, family cycle trail starting at the car park.
 It's a gentle circuit of the forest on surfaced paths but with a couple of road crossings to look out for.|

 Walkers can enjoy three waymarked routes of varying lengths.
-The easy Elephant walk takes you past Elephant pond and the super Tree Top Way.
-Here you climb to a walkway 15 metres above the woodland floor for splendid views of the forest and surrounding countryside.
+The easy Elephant walk takes you past Elephant pond.
 For a longer walk you could try the 10km (6 mile) Woodpecker trail where you can look out for all three British species of woodpecker - the lesser spotted, greater spotted, and green.

 The forest has good facilities with parking spaces and a very good cafe.
 It is located about 7 miles south of Northampton.